Dinner Suits for Men

 Office, business, daytime events |

-Wearing a dinner suit well goes beyond simply putting on the right garments.
+Wearing a formalwear piece well goes beyond simply putting on the right garments.
 Fit, proportions, shirt choice, and accessories all affect how polished you appear.
-Even an expensive dinner suit can look average if it is too long in the sleeves, too tight at the button, or paired with the wrong shoes.
+Even an expensive tailored formal outfit can look average if it is too long in the sleeves, too tight at the button, or paired with the wrong shoes.

-When styled correctly, dinner suits create a streamlined, harmonious look that flatters most body types and photographs exceptionally well.
-Paying attention to a few key rules will help you achieve a result that is both classic and current, whether you are renting your first dinner suit or investing in a bespoke piece.
+When styled correctly, evening suits create a streamlined, harmonious look that flatters most body types and photographs exceptionally well.
+Paying attention to a few key rules will help you achieve a result that is both classic and current, whether you are renting your first black-tie look or investing in a bespoke piece.

-Trousers in dinner suits are usually worn slightly higher on the waist than everyday pants.
+Trousers in formal evening suits are usually worn slightly higher on the waist than everyday pants.
 Aim for a gentle break where the hem meets the shoe—too much fabric pooling looks untidy, while a hem that is too short appears awkward.
-Because dinner suit trousers are designed for braces or side adjusters, skip the belt and ensure the waist is snug but comfortable so your trousers stay in place throughout the evening.
+Because formal evening suit trousers are designed for braces or side adjusters, skip the belt and ensure the waist is snug but comfortable so your trousers stay in place throughout the evening.

 Jacket fit: Clean chest, natural shoulders, and a defined waist.